-It is recommended that an Emergency Access Map is incorporated into the current evacuation plan.
+It is also recommended that an Emergency Access Map is incorporated into the current evacuation plan.
 Through consultation with the Wildfire Working Group, as well as field verification, out-of-date road mapping has been identified as an issue.
 The map should include up-to-date road networks, including names and condition, the locations of fuel breaks (implemented or natural, for optimal burn-off locations), natural water sources, gates, critical and hazardous infrastructure, home addresses and tenure holders with associated contact numbers.
-The Cortes Island Community Forest should be contacted regularly to ensure that forestry road construction and deactivation is as up-to-date as possible.
+The Cortes Forestry General Partnership (CFGP) should be contacted regularly to ensure that forestry road construction and deactivation is as up-to-date as possible.

-In addition to providing the safest, quickest, and easiest access routes for emergency crews, including BC Wildfire Service, a Total Access Plan would minimize the need for using machinery or motorized access in an otherwise undisturbed area.
+In addition to providing the safest, quickest, and easiest access routes for emergency crews, including BC Wildfire Service, a Emergency Access Map would minimize the need for using machinery or motorized access in an otherwise undisturbed area.
 This would reduce the risk of soil disturbance and other environmental damage, as well as reduce rehabilitation costs.

-2.5.2.
-Affiliated CWPPs
+2.5.2 Affiliated CWPPs

-A previous CWPP was developed for Cortes Island in 2011 8 to assist the SRD in identifying wildland fire risks and providing appliable recommendations.
-None of the recommended priority areas for fuel treatments to mitigate wildfire risk have been treated.
+A previous CWPP was developed for Cortes Island in 201118 to assist the SRD in identifying wildland fire risks and providing appliable recommendations.
+None of the recommended priority areas for fuel treatments to mitigate wildfire risk have been implemented.
 Barriers to implementations were associated with funding limitations and increased costs of treating a remote island.
 Areas of concern were revisited and proposed treatment units have been amended and added to.
-Refer to Section 5.1.1 for further details regarding proposed treatment units.
+Refer to Section 5.1.1 for further details regarding proposed treatment units and Appendix I - Summary of 2011 Recommendations.
 The 2011 document was reviewed for context and relevance.

-2.5.3.
-Regional Government Policies and Recommendations
+2.5.3 Regional Government Policies and Recommendations